phantasma-io/phantasmaphoenix-gitbook/developers/sdks/ts/frontend/examples/invoking-a-script.md

 description: Get some data from the blockchain
 ---

-{% hint style="warning" %}
+{% hint style="info" %}
-This functionality is currently disabled and will be re‑enabled according to the [roadmap](https://phantasma.info/blockchain#roadmap)
+Current SDK source exposes the invoke-script methods used below.
+This page is source-backed; it does not include live public-node or wallet-deployment verification.
 {% endhint %}

 # Invoking a Script